plus3it/watchmaker/docs/findings/el9.md

 ```

+# Ensure Chrony is only configured with the server directive

+**Condtionally-valid Finding:**

+Setup of the `chrony` time-synchronization system can be very site-specific.
+In fact, some sites may choose not to set it up, at all, due to having other methods for ensuring that their hosts' time is kept properly-synchronized with an authoritative source.
+By default, `watchmaker` will make no changes to the configuration of the `chrony` time-synchronization service unless one sets the `ash-linux:lookup:use-ntp` Pillar parameter to `True`.
+If set to `True`, `watchmaker` will attempt to close this finding:

+* If one further defines the `ash-linux:lookup:ntp-servers` Pillar-parameter to a list of NTP servers, `watchmaker` will close the finding by configuring the `chrony` service to use that list of servers
+* If one fails to define the `ash-linux:lookup:ntp-servers` Pillar-parameter `watchmaker` will close the finding by configuring the `chrony` service to a default list of servers (the per-vendor "pool" NTP servers maintained by the [Network Time Protocol (NTP) Project](https://ntp.org))

 [^1]: Do not try to perform an exact-match from the scan-report to this table.
 The findings table's link-titles are distillations of the scan-findings title-text rather than being verbatim copies.